nukleros/operator-builder/docs/workload-markers.md

             ports:
             - containerPort: 8080

-In this case, operator-builder will create add three fields to the custom
+In this case, operator-builder will create and add three fields to the custom
 resource:

 - A `production` field that is a boolean.
-It will have a default of `false` and will inform the value of the label when the Deployment is configured.
+It will have a default of `false` and will inform the value of the label when the deployment is configured.
 - A `webAppReplicas` field that will default to `2` and allow the user to specify the number of replicas for the deployment in the custom resource manifest.